silentworks/thoughts/_posts/2016-06-05-passing-attributes-down-with-ractivejs.md

 <a class="jsbin-embed" href="http://jsbin.com/lakawiv/3/embed?js,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.13"></script>

 The difference between this code and previous code is that I am now adding attributes dynamically.
 These attributes are being added from a _safe list_ object with keys and values mapped.
 If we needed to make this work in user land code, all we would have to do is expose the _safe list_ to user land and we could add new attributes easily.

+Note that you should only use this setup with static attributes since there is no guarantee the template wouldn't have been parsed already.

 [RactiveJS]: http://www.ractivejs.org/
 [Rich Harris]: https://twitter.com/Rich_Harris